 Lucy is an international netball player and made her debut for England senior A team in the 2017 series against Malawi gaining her first 2 caps.

-Lucy was also in GSAL’s most successful netball team, being crowned national champions four times.
+Lucy was also in GSAL’s most successful netball team, who were crowned national champions in 2012.
 She is currently studying at Birmingham University and is contracted to 2017 Superleague winners, Wasps Netball.

 Yona is a Leeds-born Jamaican diver and the first male from any Caribbean nation to compete in diving at the Olympic Games.